-There are 10 guys altogether in Backstreet Boys and New Kids on the Block, but only two of them — Nick Carter and Jordan Knight — have decided to team up and record as well as tour as a duo.
+There are 10 guys altogether in Backstreet Boys and New Kids on the Block, but only two of them - Nick Carter and Jordan Knight - have decided to team up and record and tour as a duo.

 Why have this "Boy" and "New Kid" chosen to work together?
 Turns out they go way, way back.